-- The theory does not address the historical, political, and economic factors that shape the distribution of resources and opportunities across neighborhoods.
+- The theory needs to address the historical, political, and economic factors that shape the distribution of resources and opportunities across neighborhoods.

-Social disorganization theory has been refined and extended by various scholars over time to address some of these limitations.
-One of the most notable developments is the collective efficacy theory proposed by Robert Sampson and his colleagues in the mid-1990s.
+Social disorganization theory has been refined and extended by various scholars to address some of these limitations.
+Robert Sampson and his colleagues proposed the collective efficacy theory in the mid-1990s.

 This theory argues that structural factors such as poverty or mobility and cultural factors such as shared beliefs and expectations among residents influence neighborhood crime.
 Specifically, collective efficacy refers to the willingness and ability of residents to work together for the common good of their neighborhood.

 It consists of two components: social cohesion (the extent to which residents trust and help each other) and social control (the extent to which residents intervene or take action against crime or disorder).